 - You contribute after-tax dollars to these accounts (money you already paid taxes on), but under certain conditions, you will not pay taxes on withdrawals from these accounts and your money grows tax free.

 - There is no required minimum distribution age for a Roth IRA, but the RMD does apply to employer-sponsored Roth accounts.
 You could opt to take this RMD and then roll over to a Roth IRA to keep it invested.

 - There is no age limit to contribute to a Roth IRA.
 You may hold on to it until you die without tapping it, at which point your beneficiary will receive the account and can take tax-free withdrawals from it.

 - The Roth IRA is subject to annual contribution limits AND income limits.
 In other words, you can’t contribute to a Roth IRA if you earn over a certain amount.

-Taxable accounts include brokerage accounts.
+Taxable accounts include everything else, such as bank accounts and brokerage accounts.

 - There are no tax benefits (either today or in the future) for funding taxable accounts.

 - However, they are generally more flexible than either both tax-advantaged account types

 - There are no contribution limits and no penalties on withdrawing money from these accounts.